Darxo/Hardened/README.md

 - Fix the impact delay of most throwable utility items not lining up with their projectiles, especially on higher game speed
 - Fix keyboard inputs for camera movement in combat not being combinable
 - Fix rare end-of-combat freeze, when clicking "It's over"
-- Fix spiders rarely glitching out, causing their armor to no longer take damage
 - Fix named one-handed mace icon art not lining up with their sprite art
 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile